electron/electron/docs/api/protocol-ns.md

 # protocol (NetworkService) (Draft)

-This document describes the new protocol APIs based on NetworkService.
+This document describes the new protocol APIs based on the [NetworkService](https://www.chromium.org/servicification).

-We don't currently have an estimate of when we will enable `NetworkService` by default in Electron, but as Chromium is already removing non-`NetworkService` code, we might switch before Electron 10.
+We don't currently have an estimate of when we will enable the `NetworkService` by default in Electron, but as Chromium is already removing non-`NetworkService` code, we will probably switch before Electron 10.

-The content of this document should be moved to `protocol.md` after it is determined when to enable `NetworkService` in Electron.
+The content of this document should be moved to `protocol.md` after we have enabled the `NetworkService` by default in Electron.

 > Register a custom protocol and intercept existing protocol requests.